Pošljite mi brošuro!

 Tell us about your education background and which are the schools that you teach at (domestic and international)?

 My alma mater is University of Ljubljana, where I also got my PhD in the field of organizational behavior.
 In the process, I was fortunate enough to be able to learn from and research with several internationally recognized scholars.
-Over the last years I spend most of my time teaching postgraduate (EMBA, MBA and executive students) at BI Norwegian Business School, FELU in Ljubljana, and BI-Fudan MBA program in Shanghai.
+Over the last years I spend most of my time teaching postgraduate (EMBA, MBA and executive students) at BI Norwegian Business School, SEBLU in Ljubljana, and BI-Fudan MBA program in Shanghai.
 I am also academic coordiantor for the newly established BI-Tsinghua Educational Program for Entrepreneurs in Beijing, together with the leading Chinese University and major investors in advanced technologies.

 Prijavite se na novice in bodite na tekočem.